oicr-gsi/pinery/pinery-ws/README.md

 3. Copy the **.war** file from **pinery/pinery-ws/target/** into your webapps directory.
 If Tomcat is configured to autodeploy, the webapp will be (re)deployed automatically; otherwise, deploy the webapp manually
    * The name of the XML file should match the name of the context root, which by default will be the same as the WAR name.
-If you would like to deploy to /pinery-gsle, name your WAR file **pinery-gsle.war**, and your context file **pinery-gsle.xml**
+If you would like to deploy to /pinery-file, name your WAR file **pinery-file.war**, and your context file **pinery-file.xml**
    * **WARNING**: In some cases with autodeploy enabled, Tomcat may delete the context XML during redeployment.
    You can prevent this by stopping tomcat before copying the WAR into the webapps directory, or by making the file immutable via `chattr +i <filename>`